Skeletrox/Skeletrox/README.md

 **Software Engineer** | **Systems Programming** • **DB Internals** • **Distributed Systems**

-I build reliable, efficient systems that push the limits of performance and scalability.
+I build reliable, efficient, distributed systems that are smart and self-healing.
 My background is in **database internals**, **distributed machine learning** and **C++ systems engineering**, and I'm currently exploring distributed systems and storage in Rust to get adept with both these things.